-Faculty-sponsored research opportunities will introduce you to a field of study and to the rewards of scholarly research.
-You will have the chance to work closely with a faculty member on his/her own research area and learn what it means to be at a premiere, cutting-edge research institution.
+Experiential learning through research opportunities will introduce you to a field of study and to the rewards of scholarly research.
+You may have the chance to work closely with a faculty member on his/her own research area and learn what it means to be at a premiere, cutting-edge research institution.

 There are many paths to finding research opportunities on campus.
 See the short list below for ideas on how you can get started.

 - Visit the Maryland Center for Undergraduate Research website to find a list of some of the research opportunities available on campus

 - Check out your college or department websites or contact your academic advisor for more information.
 Many colleges and departments have established research programs and offer academic credit.

 - Speak to your professors, sometimes they have openings or know of one of their colleagues that is looking for student help.